 Symptoms of an infection that need follow-up care include:

 - redness, which may only be visible on lighter skin

 - fever and chills

-Many people with psoriasis have tattoos.
-The National Psoriasis Foundation feature a gallery of tattoos for people with psoriasis on their website.
+The National Psoriasis Foundation features a gallery of tattoos for people with psoriasis on its website.

-The participants share their stories about how they decided to get their tattoo, including the process of deciding where to put the tattoo and the impact, if any, it had on their psoriasis.
+The participants share their stories about how they decided to get their tattoo, including the process of choosing where to put the tattoo and the effect, if any, it had on their psoriasis.

 A person with psoriasis may wish to speak with a doctor before getting a tattoo.
 They will consider individual symptoms and may offer specialist advice on safety, warning signs, and aftercare.